strawberryfield/breakfast/postmortem/postmortem.md

 #### Reading the transcripts was very interesting

 I realised that some things that seemed obvious to me were not obvious to someone.
+To order a coffee it was sufficient (and polite) to answer the waiter's request with a simple _answer coffee_ or simply _coffee_.
-Other times I saw searching for complicated sentences when to order a coffee it was enough to write _coffee_ and there was no need to write _order espresso coffee to the waiter_
+There was no need to write
+_order espresso coffee to the waiter_
-(which the parser would not have understood anyway).
+(all this despite Monica's warnings not to change the topic.).

 There are also things that are completely ignored: no one asked for sugar (apparently they all do what I do and drink bitter coffee).